 Sport/Athletic Injuries

-I have always been involved in athletics in some form.
+You don’t need to be a super athlete to have an athletic injury.
+In fact, the majority of these injuries occur in the average athlete.
+I have always been active in some form.
 It is what originally drew me to physical therapy.
 Living in San Diego and working with active duty military pushed my career solidly in the direction of sports rehabilitation for a while.
-My focus is on return to activity, not performance enhancement.
-I geek out on analyzing the movements it takes to complete a component of athletics.
+My focus is on return to activity and longevity of activity participation, not performance enhancement.
+I geek out on analyzing the movements used to complete a component of athletics.
 I treat the following athletic injuries and more:

 - Patellar tendonitis